consbio/fl-simple-viewer/README.md

 Then from a command line, run `python tools/deploy.py` to push this up to S3.

+## Notes
+"Conservation Assets" were formerly known as "Priority Resources" - so any variables in the code that pointed to these will probably be "Priority*" or "PR*".

 ## Credit

 This project was developed based on grants from the U.S. Fish and Wildlife Service Peninsular Florida Landscape Conservation Cooperative and Florida Fish and Wildlife Conservation Commission.